 The Internet Crime Wave

 The Internet has facilitated the greatest organized crime wave since Prohibition (USA, 1920-33).
-Problematically, most cybercriminals and industrial spies are overseas, beyond the reach of US or Western law enforcement.
+Problematically, most cybercriminals and industrial spies are overseas, beyond the reach of law enforcement.
 Many are quietly supported by their national governments.
 For the foreseeable future, this crime wave will worsen.

 These vulnerabilities have forced the adoption of spam filters that inevitably bury legitimate messages, yet fail to block carefully crafted or targeted attacks.
 Spam filters may even help such attackers, as they create a false sense of security.
 In desperation, organizations have turned to proprietary SaaS messaging products, which lock them into a closed network built for the convenience of the vendor, not its customers.